jkuituni/Raven68k/README.md

 The project will be documented to a blog along with datasheets of all the components used.

 ## Folder Structure
-*datasheets*/ -- The datasheets of the components used in various revisions of Raven.
+*datasheets/* -- The datasheets of the components used in various revisions of Raven.

-*firmware*/ -- The firmware code.
+*firmware/* - ROM images to boot and initialize the system.

-*hardware*/ -- KiCAD schematics and other files as well as VHDL code for the CPLD are located here.
+*software/* - S68 programs that can be loaded from the firmware.
+Many of these are built with [EASy68k](http://easy68k.com/).

-*software*/ -- Some software to run on Raven.
+*hardware/* -- KiCAD schematics and other files as well as VHDL code for the CPLD are located here.